Artificial UV Radiation Occupational Exposures

 Artificial UVR exposure may be mitigated through engineering controls (such as enclosures), however in some applications workers can be exposed by reflection or scattering from adjacent surfaces, a phenomenon that is particularly concerning for tanning appliance operators.

-Workers exposed to artificial UVR by industry
+Workers exposed to artificial UVR by industry in 2016

-Workers exposed to artificial UVR by region
+Workers exposed to artificial UVR by region in 2016

 Click the second tab to view total number of workers exposed.